 Once a month, you can address hunger by ordering homemade bread from the Community Bread Oven.

 “Baking With a Purpose” takes place the first Saturday of the month.

-The featured breads in October are Whole Wheat with Raisins and Country White.
+The featured breads in November are Rye with Caraway and Oatmeal.

 Proceeds this month go to the White Bear Area Emergency Food Shelf.